xcart/xcart-docs/_pages/kb_en/seo_and_promotion/connecting_to_kissmetrics.md

       ![xc5_kissmetrics_my_activity.png]({{site.baseurl}}/attachments/ref_C3AVd3Zp/xc5_kissmetrics_my_activity.png)

 ## Method 2: Connect X-Cart to Kissmetrics by means of the free Segment Integration module

+{% note warning %}
+The method is available for all X-Cart 5 versions.
+{% endnote %}

 Another method to connect your X-Cart 5 based store to Kissmetrics is by means of the free [Segment Intergation](https://market.x-cart.com/addons/segment-integration.html) module by Qualiteam.
 [Segment](http://support.kissmetrics.com/article/show/implementing-kissmetrics-with-segment) is a powerful data aggregation tool which automatically collects information about your store's visitors, tracks e-commerce events and can send the gathered data to over a hundred of apps for analytics, marketing, data processing and storing.
 Kissmetrics is among them.